 Products today are complex ecosystems made up of dependencies, APIs, cloud infrastructure, and evolving attack surfaces.
 Of course, businesses rely on these products to deliver services, enhance customer experiences, and drive revenue.

-That’s why we’re exploring the core components of product security, the biggest risks teams face, and how organizations can implement a scalable security framework that keeps up with the speed of development.
+This guide explores the core components of product security, the biggest risks teams face, and how organizations can implement a scalable security framework that keeps up with the speed of development.

 Key Takeaways:

-• Product security extends beyond AppSec, covering the entire product lifecycle, including supply chain, cloud, and compliance.
+- Product security extends beyond AppSec, covering the entire product lifecycle, including supply chain, cloud, and compliance.

-• The biggest product security risks—like supply chain attacks and cloud misconfigurations—go beyond code vulnerabilities.
+- The biggest product security risks — like supply chain attacks and cloud misconfigurations — go beyond code vulnerabilities.

-• Security must be built into development through automation, controlled shift-left strategies, and developer-friendly tools.
+- Security must be built into development through automation, controlled shift-left strategies, and developer-friendly tools.

 Product security is the practice of securing software throughout its entire lifecycle—from development and testing to deployment and maintenance.
-While it once focused primarily on secure coding and post-deployment fixes, today’s product security teams take a proactive approach to managing risk across the entire product ecosystem.
+While it once focused primarily on secure coding and post-deployment fixes, today’s teams take a proactive approach to managing risk across the entire product ecosystem.

 Key responsibilities of product security teams include:

-• Integrating security into the SDLC
+- Integrating security into the SDLC

-• Managing third-party risks
+- Managing third-party risks

-• Enforcing compliance
+- Enforcing compliance

-• Threat modeling and risk assessment
+- Threat modeling and risk-based product security assessment

-• Continuous security testing
+- Continuous security testing

-• Vulnerability management
+- Vulnerability management

-Unlike traditional, reactive security models, product security prioritizes preventative measures like threat modeling and automated security testing, ensuring security is built into the product from day one rather than bolted on later.
+Unlike traditional, reactive models, product security prioritizes preventative measures like threat modeling and automated security testing, ensuring security is built into the product from day one rather than bolted on later.

-Product Security vs. Application Security
+Product Security vs. Application Security: Main Differences

 Application security tools focus on securing individual applications—whether web, mobile, or desktop—by identifying and fixing vulnerabilities in their code, infrastructure, and runtime environments.
-In contrast, product security takes a broader approach, securing the entire product ecosystem, including its development lifecycle, supply chain, APIs, cloud environments, and compliance requirements.
+In contrast, product-focused security takes a broader approach, securing the entire product ecosystem, including its development lifecycle, supply chain, APIs, cloud environments, and compliance requirements.

 Here’s a comparison of the two:

-Aspect Product Security Application Security
+Aspect | Product Security | Application Security |

-Scope Protects the entire product lifecycle, including development, supply chain, cloud, and deployment.
-Focuses on securing individual applications at the code and infrastructure level.
+Scope | Protects the entire product lifecycle, including development, supply chain, cloud, and deployment. | Focuses on securing individual applications at the code and infrastructure level. |

-Focus Areas Covers secure development, CI/CD pipeline security, supply chain security, API protection, and compliance.
-Primarily focuses on finding and fixing vulnerabilities in application code, runtime, and infrastructure.
+Focus Areas | Covers secure development, CI/CD pipeline security, supply chain security, API protection, and compliance. | Primarily focuses on finding and fixing vulnerabilities in application code, runtime, and infrastructure. |

-Common Threats Supply chain attacks, insecure third-party integrations, cloud misconfigurations, API breaches, compliance violations.
-SQL injection, XSS, authentication flaws, insecure data storage, misconfigured web services.
+Common Threats | Supply chain attacks, insecure third-party integrations, cloud misconfigurations, API breaches, and compliance violations. | SQL injection, XSS, authentication flaws, insecure data storage, and misconfigured web services. |

-Product security encompasses the processes, tools, and strategies used to protect software, infrastructure, and dependencies across the entire development lifecycle.
+Product security includes the processes, tools, and strategies used to protect software, infrastructure, and dependencies across the entire development lifecycle.
 Given the complexity of modern software development, it requires cross-functional collaboration between security, development, and operations teams to ensure that security is seamlessly integrated without slowing down innovation.

 Integrating Security Into the SDLC